kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 CSDB).
 The -D option can be used to dump the built-in XSLT for a type of front matter as a starting point for a custom script.

+Optionally, in the XML format, the attribute `ignoreDel` may be specified to control whether deleted data modules and elements are ignored when generating front matter contents.
+These are data modules with an issue type of "`deleted`" and elements with a change type of "`delete`".
+A value of "`yes`" means deleted content will not be included, while "`no`" means it will.
+If this attribute is not specified, then a default value will be used based on the type of front matter.
+The following types will ignore deleted content by default:

+-   LOA

+-   LOASD

+-   LOI

+-   LOS

+-   LOTBL

+-   TOC

+-   TP

 By default, the program will search for a file named `.fmtypes` in the current directory and parent directories, but any file can be specified using the -F option.